Privacy policy

 The duration of the storage of personal data is determined on the basis of the respective legal basis, the purpose of processing and – if relevant – additionally on the basis of the respective statutory retention period (e.g. retention periods under commercial and tax law).

 When processing personal data on the basis of explicit consent pursuant to Art.
-6 (1) a DSGVO, this data is stored until the data subject revokes his/her consent.
+6 (1) a DSGVO, the data concerned will be stored until you revoke your consent.

-When processing personal data for the purpose of direct marketing on the basis of Art.
-6(1)(f) DSGVO, such data shall be stored until the data subject exercises his or her right to object pursuant to Art.
-21(2) DSGVO.
+When processing personal data for the purpose of direct advertising based on Art.
+6 (1) lit. f DSGVO, this data will be stored until you exercise your right to object in accordance with Art.
+21 (2) DSGVO.